dlindsey7/sleepy/content/portfolio/aerials-app-project/index.md

 projectUrl: https://github.com/dlindsey7/aerials-app
 ---

 This is an app designed to track aerial skills in order to facilitate communication between aerialists.
+The tech stack is MongoDB, Go, and React.

 A common issue amongst aerialists is the fact that moves are often given different names in different countries and communities.
 Aerial arts are supported by a large community where people can have five different names for the exact same move.
 This app hopes to keep track of skill names with example images and links.